ZsoltHevesi/Voxel-RPG/README.md

 I am proud of having implemented the basic elements of functionality and display for player health which were later refined by Zsolt, Daniel and Georgy, I t isn't a big achievement but I'm happy with how it turned out given this was my first time writing code for a game in gd script.

 4(Zsolt Hevesi):
-I am proud of the 100% original assets me and George created through the MagicaVoxel and Blender tools as well as Godot's built-in tools, the original animations created in Godot's animation editor, complex inventory management and database, and the visuals (eg. VoxelGI lighting, materials, refraction etc.).
+I am proud of the 100% original assets (player gear, enemies, levels etc.) me and George created through the MagicaVoxel and Blender tools as well as Godot's built-in tools, the original animations created in Godot's animation editor, complex inventory management and database, and the visuals (eg. VoxelGI lighting, materials, refraction etc.).

 # What I learned